 When it comes to making a project successful, your attitude is the most important thing of all.

 The initial excitement to start something can be a kicker but the adrenaline rush quickly fades.
 You have to be prepared for the times when no feedback is present.

-Long periods of time without getting any comments about your work can result in a decline in motivation.
+Long periods of time without getting any comments about your work can result in a decline in motivation (see more in my post on motivation vs. discipline).
 But instead of letting the lack of positive vibes dictate the rules.
 Use this absence to your advantage.

 If you still see potential in what you’re doing, don’t give up until you start to see returns.
 Don’t quit till the “desired” state is reached.